hedgeh0k/zero-capabilities-protocol-demo/README.md

 ```

 Navigate to [http://localhost:4500](http://localhost:4500) and click
 through the scenarios.
+The issuer starts first to generate keys and
+capabilities, after which the dataset servers load them and report
-Terminal logs will show emoji‑tagged messages
+their progress.
+Terminal logs will show emoji‑tagged messages like
-like “VERIFY cap …”, “ALLOW …” and “DENY …” explaining the
+“VERIFY cap …”, “ALLOW …” and “DENY …” explaining the authorization
-authorization decisions.
+decisions.

 ### Production gap checklist